Skip to content

 Eaves and Soffits

 From the ground, visually check the eves and soffits for holes or rotten wood.
 Your goal is to determine if there are no repairs needs, minor maintenance, or a large replacement job.
-You don’t need to note everywhere there is rotten wood; add a total for repairs to your running Total.
+You don’t need to note everywhere there is rotten wood; add a total for repairs to your running total.

 Outside Walls